Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: Adaptation Recipe: Training Details and Ablations

 \subsection{Ablation of Imbalance Loss and PEFT}

 We ablate imbalance losses and PEFT methods under the oracle setting to identify the most effective combination.
-Since evaluating all configurations across 546 camera traps in \textsc{StreamTrap} is computationally expensive, we subsample $20$ camera traps spanning the full range of accuracy gaps between naive oracle and zero-shot, ensuring coverage of both easy and challenging scenarios.

-\textbf{Imbalance loss comparison.} As shown in~\cref{fig:streamtrap_stat}, severe class imbalance is a defining characteristic of camera traps in \textsc{StreamTrap}, where a few dominant species account for most observations while many others appear only sparsely.
+Since running all configurations across all 546 camera traps in \textsc{StreamTrap} is computationally prohibitive, we strategically subsample 20 camera traps that span the full range of accuracy gaps between the naively fine-tuned oracle and the zero-shot baseline.
+This ensures that our ablation findings generalize across both easy and challenging deployment scenarios. \textbf{Imbalance loss comparison.} As shown in Fig.~2a in the main paper, severe class imbalance is a defining characteristic of camera traps in \textsc{StreamTrap}, where a few dominant species account for most observations while many others appear only sparsely.
 Training with standard cross-entropy biases the classifier toward majority classes, diminishing its ability to recognize minority species~(\cref{supp:related_class_imbalance}).
-To evaluate imbalance-aware training objectives, we compare three widely used methods: Balanced Softmax (BSM)~\cite{ren2020bsm}, Class-Balanced Focal Loss (CB-Focal;~$\beta{=}0.999$, $\gamma{=}0.5$)~\cite{cui2019cbloss}, and Class-Dependent Temperatures (CDT;~$\gamma{=}0.3$)~\cite{ye2022cdtloss}.
+To evaluate imbalance-aware training objectives, we compare three widely used methods: Balanced Softmax (BSM)~\cite{ren2020balanced}, Class-Balanced Focal Loss (CB-Focal;~$\beta{=}0.999$, $\gamma{=}0.5$)~\cite{cui2019class}, and Class-Dependent Temperatures (CDT;~$\gamma{=}0.3$)~\cite{ye2020identifying}.
 Notably, BSM requires no additional hyperparameters, whereas CB-Focal and CDT require tuning.

 \textbf{PEFT comparison.} Unlike full fine-tuning, which risks corrupting the generalized representations of the foundation model, PEFT methods update only a minimal subset of parameters to better preserve pre-trained knowledge.
 We compare three representative approaches: Low-Rank Adaptation (LoRA; $r{=}8$)~\cite{hu2022lora}, which introduces learnable low-rank matrices into all attention projection layers; Visual Prompt Tuning (VPT-Deep; 10 prompt tokens per layer)~\cite{vpt}, which steers the model by augmenting the input sequence with learnable tokens; and Adapter Tuning (bottleneck dimension${}=8$, $\alpha{=}1.0$)~\cite{houlsbyadapter}, which inserts lightweight bottleneck modules after both the attention and MLP sublayers.
 In all cases, only the newly introduced parameters are updated while the backbone remains frozen.